 Khalil Rabah is best known for rewriting and inventing history.
 Emerging from his deep involvement and background in architecture, his works aim to provide an alternative vision that challenges public perceptions and expectations.
-He reflects and draws on different methodologies to engage with themes of displacement, memory and identity, examining the relationship between humans and their surroundings as well as the nature of global human suffering.
+Rabah reflects and draws on different methodologies to engage with themes of displacement, memory and identity to examine the relationship between humans and their surroundings as well as the nature of global human suffering.

-He has been artistic director of Riwaq Biennale, Ramallah since 2005.
-He is the founder of The Palestinian Museum of Natural History and Humankind and co-founder of Al Ma’mal Foundation for Contemporary Art, Jerusalem and ArtSchool Palestine, London.
-He also served on the advisory board of the Delfina Foundation, London and the curricular committee of Ashkal Alwan Home Workspace Programme, Beirut.
+He is the artistic director of Riwaq Biennale, Ramallah, founder of the Palestinian Museum of Natural History and Humankind and co-founder of Al Ma’mal Foundation for Contemporary Art, Jerusalem.
+He has also served on the advisory board of the Delfina Foundation, London, and the curricular committee of Ashkal Alwan Home Workspace Programme, Beirut.

 Born in 1961 in Jerusalem, Rabah lives and works in Ramallah.

 Sharjah Biennial 10 and 13

 The Time is Out of Joint (2016)